Continued from part 3, on the objective grounds for faith

 Similarly and conversely, if one hates something, then in some sense one doesn’t desire it.
 Yet, God is “not a God who delights in wickedness” but one who “hates all evildoers” (Psalm 5:4–5).
 Given the argument above, surely it is equally true that to not desire what one is sure will come to pass demonstrates just as much of a failure of God’s wisdom and counsel?
 Under any Calvinistic view, God decrees everything which comes to pass.
 So, in making this argument, the Owenist is really not thinking things through.

-3. The mistake of assuming that God cannot entertain contingent desires
+3. Assuming that God cannot entertain contingent desires

 If the Owenist insists on biting the bullet here, he is left claiming either that God cannot desire what he decrees, or that he cannot desire what he commands.
 In fact, Vincent Cheung seems to plainly affirm the latter, saying that we must not pretend “as if God’s ‘desire’ can differ from his decree, as if God could or would decree against his ‘desire’,” because “Scripture teaches that he decrees what he desires” “and what he desires, he decrees.”
+Cheung, Sincere Offer.
 Vincent thus draws an exclusive relationship between God’s decrees and his desires, so that if—and only if—God has decreed something, then he desires it.
 This necessarily means that if God has not decreed something, he does not desire it.
-As I argued to Ron Di Giacomo, who takes a very similar view, while it’s certainly true that God decrees something if and only if he desires it, it cannot be commensurately true that he desires something if and only if he decrees it.
+But while it’s certainly true that God decrees something if and only if he desires it, it cannot be commensurately true that he desires something if and only if he decrees it.
 In fact, it is this view which makes God insane, since under it he in no sense desires that his commands always be followed—in which case they become unintelligible as moral imperatives.

 For example, if there is no sense in which God desires all people to repent, then why does he command it?
 It goes without saying that since he has commanded it, all people ought to do it.
 But what does it mean for God to absolutely not desire what ought be done; and instead absolutely desire what ought not be done?
 Surely this is a genuine self-contradiction, as opposed to the merely superficial appearance of contradiction entailed by the gospel offer, where God has multiple desires regarding the same situation.
 Ultimately, if the Owenist’s objection does succeed here, he commits himself to believing that, in some situations, God desires what is evil while in no sense desiring the opposite.

 This is an absurd view of God—one where he appears to unequivocally desire that which is completely contrary to his character, while not desiring in any sense its antithesis, even though it conforms to his character.
 The only way to make sense of such a view is to assert that God has no desires or attitudes or intentions toward anything whatsoever, except those desires and attitudes and intentions he has toward his ultimate purpose.
 But what possible justification can there be for such an extreme notion?
 Can I not simply deny this as plainly absurd given all the times where God evidences genuine, albeit contingent desires?
-As I wrote about Jesus’ lament in Matthew 23:37, “it must be acknowledged, and not downplayed, that Jesus is evidencing a sincere and heartfelt lament.
-As Matthew Henry puts it, ‘the repetition is emphatical, and bespeaks abundance of commiseration.’
-So we can’t accept […] that Jesus didn’t really want to gather Israel, despite saying that he did.
-That would be a plain falsehood, and God cannot lie.
-It must be the case that our Lord genuinely did want what he said he wanted.”
-He simply wanted it less than what he had already decreed as the plan for his glory—indeed, his desire was contingent on that very plan, which required Israel to not be gathered.
+For example, Jesus’ lament over Jerusalem in Matthew 23:37 is surely a sincere and heartfelt lament.
+Jesus plainly and with some feeling claims that really did want to gather Israel.
+But he wanted it less than what he had already decreed as the plan for his glory—indeed, his desire to gather them was contingent on the very plan which required them to not be gathered.
 So this one passage alone refutes the Owenist’s objection.

 As regards the atonement specifically, I argue with Bruce Ware that